JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_6.md

 Let's walk through the steps Javis takes to create the animation:
 - For the first 50 frames of the action the circle is translated from `O` to `(150, 0)` so just to the right.
   - Remember the `O` is the same as `(0, 0)` and is at the center of the canvas at the beginning.
   - Then the circle is at position `(150, 0)`.
-Remember that it is still drawn at the origin so actually we shifted our whole view to the right.
+  It is still drawn at the origin so actually we shifted our whole view to the right.
-- Therefore for the next 100 frames we need to specify that we actually want to rotate around the world origin which is at `Point(-150, 0)` from our current perspective.
+- For the next 100 frames we need to specify that we actually want to rotate around the shifted origin which is at `Point(-150, 0)` from our current perspective.
-- Afterwards we are now again at `(150, 0)` but see it as our origin and therefore need to move our circle to the left to `Point(-150, 0)` which is the world origin.
+- Afterwards we are now again at `(150, 0)` but see it as our origin and therefore need to move our circle to the left to `Point(-150, 0)` which is the shifted origin.

-Hope that makes sense!
 Let's see it in action:

 ![The loading movement](assets/loading_movement.gif)

 ## Adding more Blobs!

 The blob does start to feel lonely a bit so let's give him some friends.
 They should all do the same movement but start at different times.

 ```julia
 for frame_start in 1:10:50